Eniwa, Hokkaido: Demographics

-As of July 31, 2023 the city had an estimated population of 70,278 residents, with 31,005 households and the density of 239 persons per km^{2}.
+As of July 31, 2023, the city had an estimated population of 70,278 residents, with 31,005 households and the density of 239 persons per km^{2}.
 51% of the population is female.
 Eniwa's population is 99.7% Japanese, with the remaining 0.3% being foreign residents.
 13.8% of residents are under 15 years of age, and the workforce comprises 64.4% of residents.
 21.8% of people are over age 65.
 In the 2012 population records, 22 residents are listed as centenarians.

 The bulk of the population, 68%, lives in central Eniwa, while 17.5% live in Megumino and 13.2% live in Shimamatsu.
 The remainder 1.3% of Eniwa residents live in the surrounding farmland.

-Geography and climate
+Geography

 Eniwa receives an average of 576 cm of snow per year.

 Eniwa is on the Ishikari Plain, amongst farmland.
 The town is 8 km from Chitose (and the New Chitose Airport), and to the north is Kitahiroshima City.
 26 km north of Eniwa is Sapporo, the largest city and prefectural capital of Hokkaido.
 All of these cities are connected by the Chitose Line railway and by the Japan National Route 36.
 The town is on the Izari River and the Shimamatsu River.

 The area administered to by Eniwa extends north to the Shimamatsu river and stops at the border to Naganuma township in Sorachi Subprefecture.
 Eniwa borders Chitose city along its south border, with the cities being separated by as little as 750 m in some places.
 To the west of Eniwa is the Shikotsu-Tōya National Park.
 Eight mountains in the park are considered a part of Eniwa, including Mount Izari and Mount Soranuma.
 In the area is the hydroelectric Izarigawa Dam that dams the Izari river.

 The city of Eniwa is separated into three major areas: Eniwa in the south, Megumino (恵み野) in the center and Shimamatsu in the north.
 Shimamatsu is separated from Eniwa and Megumino by approximately 300 meters.

+climate

 Winters in Eniwa are colder than the surrounding areas, due to the town being inland.
 The average daily low temperature is between 5-6 degrees lower than Sapporo, 26 km to the north near the Sea of Japan, and 4-5 degrees lower than in Tomakomai, 28 km to the south on the coast of the Pacific Ocean.
 Summers are slightly milder than in Sapporo.